How to Pray for Your Kids (really pray)

 You want to see change happen inside first.

-Praying for your children is the best way to see lasting results.
+I encourage you to pray for your kids.
+It is the best way to see lasting results.
 It won’t just change your kid’s life, it will also change yours too.
 My faith has grown since I started praying scripture.
 It has helped control the worry I used to feel all the time.

 Book on Family Estrangement From a Christian Point of View